yuulive/asdfsdfdfg/test_plan.md

 #### Continuous time

 A linear system whose eigenvalues have negative real part is stable.
 (3.4.3)
+> tests/continuous_linear_system/stability

 A system with no null eigenvalues has a unique equilibrium state.
-(3.3, 3.4.6)

-A system with null eigenvalues has a none or infinite equilibrium states.
+(3.3, 3.4.6) A system with null eigenvalues has a none or infinite equilibrium states.
 (3.3)
+> tests/continuous_linear_system/equilibrium

-An asymptotically stable transfer function gain for a step input is the value at zero.
+An asymptotically stable system gain for a step input is the value of its transfer function at zero.
+> tests/continuous_linear_system/static_gain

 #### Discrete time